How to recognize a diamond on a ring?

 How to recognize a natural diamond from a synthetic diamond?

 Is a synthetic diamond real or not ?
-The answer will be different depending on who you ask.
-Some people think that only natural diamonds are real, others don't.
+The answer will vary depending on who you ask.
+Some believe that only natural diamonds are authentic, while others do not.

-The difference between a natural diamond and a synthetic diamond cannot be easily seen, even with a jewelry loupe.
+The difference between a natural diamond and a lab-grown diamond is not easily discernible, even with a jewelry loupe.
 Natural diamonds contain small amounts of nitrogen, while lab-grown diamonds do not.
-Gemologists therefore use this criterion to identify whether a diamond is lab-grown or natural.
+Gemologists use this criterion to identify whether a diamond is lab-grown or natural.

-The certificate of authenticity of a diamond: to dispel doubts
+A diamond's certificate of authenticity: to dispel doubts

-The simplest thing is obviously to have in your possession the certificate of authenticity of the diamond .
+The easiest way is obviously to have the diamond's certificate of authenticity in your possession.
 It accompanies all self-respecting luxury jewelry.
 For antique jewelry, a certificate of authenticity can be ordered from a gemologist to reassure buyers.

-A ring with an authentic diamond?
+A ring with a genuine diamond?
 Nothing like an expert to be sure

-Do you have a diamond jewel and want to make sure of its authenticity?
-The safest option remains the appraisal .
-Miller jewelry, specialist in antique and second-hand jewelry in Paris, will be able to appraise any jewel, whether it is diamond or not.
+Do you have a diamond jewel and want to ensure its authenticity?
+The safest option remains an appraisal .
+Miller jewelry, a specialist in antique and second-hand jewelry in Paris, will be able to appraise any piece of jewelry, whether it is diamond or not.

-When we talk about precious stones, the diamond , the emerald and the real ruby immediately come to mind.
-And it is true that these are very valuable stones.
-But there are things that are even rarer and more valuable.
-These precious stones are so rare that they exist in very limited numbers, which makes their value higher than the emerald, for example.
+When we talk about precious stones, diamonds , emeralds, and real rubies immediately come to mind.
+And it's true that these are very valuable stones.
+But there are even rarer and more valuable things.
+These precious stones are so rare that they exist in very limited numbers, which makes their value higher than emeralds, for example.
 Here is a list of the most expensive precious stones in the world.

-There are over 4,000 types of stones that lie in the bowels of the Earth, even geologists will only see a small part of this assortment in the course of their work.
+There are over 4,000 types of stones lying deep within the Earth; even geologists will only encounter a small fraction of this assortment in the course of their work.
 Thanks to the magic of nature, some stones are extremely rare.
-They have always been coveted for their beauty, sometimes sacred.
-For more down-to-earth reasons, precious stones continue to fascinate today.
-Here is the ranking of the most expensive stones in the world at the time of writing.
+They have always been coveted for their beauty, sometimes even sacred.
+For more mundane reasons, precious stones continue to fascinate today.
+Here is a ranking of the most expensive stones in the world at the time of writing.

 Blue Diamond

 The most sought-after gemstones are colored diamonds .
-Diamonds, the birthstone of April, are not only very rare, but they also have spectacular brilliance and unmatched hardness.
-Add to this rarity the marketing that is organized around this stone, and you can understand why colored diamonds are the most expensive gemstones in the world.
+Diamonds, the April birthstone, are not only extremely rare, but they also possess spectacular brilliance and unparalleled hardness.
+Add to this rarity the marketing that goes into this stone, and you can see why colored diamonds are the most expensive gemstones in the world.
 Currently, a blue diamond holds the record for price per carat.
-The Oppenheimer Blue was sold for $57.5 million.
+The Oppenheimer Blue sold for $57.5 million.
 Based on the total price, another colored diamond holds the record, the Pink Star ($71.2 million).

 Musgravite

 The wonders of the Earth are such that new stones can still be discovered today.
 Musgravite is one of the more recent discoveries in this field: it was only in 1993 that a specimen of appreciable size was found.
-Today, the number of musgravites likely to lead to the creation of a jewel can be counted on the fingers of one hand.
-This rarity explains the extremely high price of this precious stone: it is necessary to count around $35,000 per carat.
+Today, the number of musgravites likely to lead to the creation of a piece of jewelry can be counted on the fingers of one hand.
+This rarity explains the extremely high price of this precious stone: it costs around $35,000 per carat.

 Jadeite

-Jadeite is the most beautiful, rarest and therefore the most expensive variety of jade.
-It comes in different colors (lavender, mauve, apple green, etc.), but it is the Imperial Jade tone similar to emerald that is the most sought after.
-The most beautiful examples of jadeite are found in Cambodia.
-In some civilizations such as the Aztecs and Mayans, jadeite was considered more precious than gold.
-And when you know the taste of the Mesoamerican peoples for the yellow metal, you can understand how much they appreciated jadeite, which is traded for up to $20,000 per carat today.
+Jadeite is the most beautiful, rarest, and therefore most expensive variety of jade.
+It comes in various colors (lavender, mauve, apple green, etc.), but the most sought-after Imperial Jade tone, similar to emerald, is the most sought-after.
+The finest examples of jadeite are found in Cambodia.
+In some civilizations, such as the Aztecs and Mayans, jadeite was considered more precious than gold.
+And when you consider the Mesoamerican peoples' taste for the yellow metal, you can understand how much they valued jadeite, which today sells for up to $20,000 per carat.

 Alexandrite

-Alexandrite is another very rare gemstone that is very difficult to acquire, even for $12,000 per carat.
-This stone stands out from its peers because of its incredible optical properties.
+Alexandrite is another very rare gemstone and very difficult to acquire, even if you pay $12,000 per carat.
+This stone stands out from its peers due to its incredible optical properties.
 Depending on the lighting conditions, the stone changes color dramatically, whether in intensity or angle, from green to red.
 This stone was discovered in the Ural Mountains of Russia in the early 19th century.
 It was named after Alexander II , the future Tsar.

 Red Beryl

 Red beryl , also known as red emerald, is a very rare variety of beryl that ranges in color from raspberry to deep red.
 Despite its nickname, it is not an emerald.
 Red beryl was discovered in 1904 by a man named Bixby.
-To this day, only one place on the planet is known to have it in its depths, namely the Wah Wah Mountains of Utah.
+To date, only one place on the planet is known to have it in its bowels, namely the Wah Wah Mountains of Utah.
 Red beryl is so rare that it is estimated that there are 8,000 times more rubies in the Earth's crust!
-This explains why this stone, regardless of its quality, is sold at a high price.
+This explains why this stone, regardless of its quality, commands a high price.
 Around $10,000 per carat.

 Padparadscha Sapphire

 Padparadscha is the rarest and most expensive variety of sapphire in the world.
-It is characterized by a beautiful orange color with shades between ruby and yellow sapphire.
+It is characterized by a beautiful orange color with shades somewhere between ruby and yellow sapphire.
 Most Padparadscha sapphires are found in Sri Lanka, but they can also be found in Tanzania and Madagascar.
-The gemstones found in the latter country are pink, and therefore less sought after.
+Gemstones discovered in the latter country are pink, and therefore less sought after.
 This sapphire sells for around $8,000 per carat.

 Benitoite

-Considered one of the most beautiful gemstones in the world, benitoite has an atypical blue color and a dispersion coefficient higher than that of a diamond.
+Considered one of the world's most beautiful gemstones, benitoite boasts an atypical blue color and a dispersion coefficient higher than that of a diamond.
 As its name suggests, it was first discovered in the San Benito River in California.
 However, its remarkable dispersion can be masked by the intensity of its blue.
-Benitoite lovers are therefore faced with a choice:
+Benitoite enthusiasts are therefore faced with a choice:

 - Choose a less intense blue to take advantage of its dispersion

-- Opt for the intensity of blue over dispersion
+- Opt for the intensity of blue at the expense of dispersion

-Black opal is a gemstone found mainly in New South Wales (Australia).
-It is particularly spectacular on a black background, when it displays all its subtle nuances of color within it.
-This stone is very precious, but it has the disadvantage of being very fragile due to its sensitivity to shocks and temperature variations.
+Black opal is a gemstone found primarily in New South Wales, Australia.
+It is particularly spectacular against a black background, when it displays all its subtle shades of color within.
+This stone is very valuable, but it has the disadvantage of being very fragile due to its sensitivity to shocks and temperature fluctuations.

 Demantoid